-- 1. Verify receipt of test materials immediately upon their delivery to your school.
-Materials will arrive by the date for each administration listed on pages iv-ix.
-Each grade's materials are shipped separately.
-Call the MCAS Service Center if you do not receive materials by this date. - 2.
-Using your Materials Summary, inventory test materials immediately upon receipt.
-To inventory test materials, complete the "Qty Received" column of the Materials Summary for each grade according to the "Before Testing" directions on the form.
+1. Verify receipt of test materials immediately upon their delivery to your school.
+Materials will arrive by the date for each administration listed on pages iv-viii.
+Call the MCAS Service Center if you do not receive materials by this date.